apache/celix/shell_tui/README.md

 ## Using info

-If the Celix Shell TUI is installed The `FindCelix.cmake` will set:
+If the Celix Shell TUI is installed, 'find_package(Celix)' will set:
  - The `Celix::shell_tui` bundle target if the shell_tui is installed